 The main mechanism for referring to the NHS DPP is directly through the General Practice clinical system.
 Our referral form template is available on your clinical system.
 We also support a range of other referral pathways to support primary care in referring eligible patients:

 Retrospective case finding: When a register of eligible patients has been identified through the clinical system.
 We can accommodate both single instances and bulk referrals.

 Open sessions: Targeted outreach to work with practices to encourage referral generation.
 Health Care Professionals would also be welcome to attend open sessions for their own benefit and understanding of the service offer.

-Self-referral: Up to the end of September 2021, members of the public can complete an online tool which scores their diabetes risk level based upon factors including age, ethnicity, and BMI.
+Self-referral: Members of the public can complete an online tool which scores their diabetes risk level based upon factors including age, ethnicity, and BMI.
 Those eligible for the programme who are found to be at high risk can refer themselves by completing an online form.
 Individuals test their diabetes risk level on the LWTC website here: https://www.lwtcsupport.co.uk/know-your-risk-tool